peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public static PeterO.Numbers.EContext ForRounding(
         PeterO.Numbers.ERounding rounding);

-Creates a new PrecisionContext object initialized with an unlimited precision, an unlimited exponent range, and the given rounding mode.
+Creates a new EContext object initialized with an unlimited precision, an unlimited exponent range, and the given rounding mode.

 <b>Parameters:</b>